hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 <img src="../img/salmon_quasialignment.png", width=550>

-	A. Srivastava, H., et.al.
-Bioinformatics (2016) 32 (12): i192-i200
+>RapMap: a rapid, sensitive and accurate tool for mapping RNA-seq reads to transcriptomes.
+A. Srivastava, H. Sarkar, N. Gupta, R. Patro.
+Bioinformatics (2016) 32 (12): i192-i200.

 Using the estimates of transcript abundance generated during the quasi-mapping procedure, a dual inference method is used to account for sample-specific biases and parameters.
-The biases are learned by one phase of the algorithm and model the fragment-transcript assignment scores based on the following [[5](http://biorxiv.org/content/biorxiv/early/2016/08/30/021592.full.pdf)]:
+The biases are learned by one phase of the algorithm, which models the fragment-transcript assignment scores based on the following [[5](http://biorxiv.org/content/biorxiv/early/2016/08/30/021592.full.pdf)]:

 - chance of observing a fragment length given a particular transcript (derived from fragment length distribution)
 - chance fragment starts at particular position on transcript